SpikeMogo/New_WAND/docs/source/get_started.rst

 	.. note::

-		In WAND 2.0, we primarily use key-presses to perform auto-login, in order to adapt to most private serves (some serves use different packets, packet-based way may not work...)
+		In WAND 2.0, we primarily use key-presses to perform auto-login, in order to adapt to most private servers (some servers use different packets, therefore packet-based way may not work...)

 	- Fill in the login details